emscripten-core/emscripten/site/source/docs/optimizing/Optimizing-Code.rst

 Running by itself
 -----------------

 If you hit memory limits in browsers, it can help to run your project by itself, as opposed to inside a web page containing other content.
-If you open a new web page (as a new tab, or a new window) that contains just your project, then you have the best chance at avoiding memory framentation issues.
+If you open a new web page (as a new tab, or a new window) that contains just your project, then you have the best chance at avoiding memory fragmentation issues.

 Outlining